gabrieltempass/sparkify-churn-prediction/README.md

 Discuss which methods to use moving forward, and how to test how well the recommendations are working for engaging users.

+- The models tested output a probability for each user to churn, and they compare them against a threshold (usually 50%).
+If the probability is higher than the threshold, the user is classified as churn, and if it is lower it is classified as not churn.
+The F1 score is calculated uppon this fixed threshold, which may not be optimal.
+An improvement to the analysis could be to use AUC (Area Under the Curve) as the evaluation metric to compare the models.
+Since AUC calculates a balance between [sensitivity and specificity](https://en.wikipedia.org/wiki/Sensitivity_and_specificity) for all possible probability thresholds (from 0% to 100%).

 ## Dependencies

 To run locally: